|Grades||Tuition & Fees|

 - Tuition includes books, trips, and activities for grades K-4.

-- Tuition includes trips, activities and athletic fees for grades 5-8.
+- Tuition includes trips, activities, athletic fees and PINE’s one-to-one device program for grades 5-8.
 Textbook purchases are the responsibility of the parents.

 - Tuition includes activities and athletic fees for grades 9–12.
-Overnight Trips will be charged separately and textbook purchases are the responsibility of the parents.
+Overnight Trips will be charged separately.
+Textbook and personal technology device purchases are the responsibility of the parents.

 Flexible Tuition - Investing In Your Child’s Future